Class teachers: Mrs Dale and Mrs Blair

 PSED and RE

-We will also continue to have circle times which will explore how to reflect on who we are and our achievements.
-We will discuss what feeling proud means which will give the children an opportunity to recognise their own achievements.
-This will encourage and support their skills of personal reflection and talking about themselves in a positive way.
+We will have circle times which will explore how to reflect on who we are and our achievements.
+We will discuss what special means and talk about what makes us special, things that are special to us and others, at home, in Warminster and around the world.
+This will encourage and support their skills of personal reflection and talking about themselves and others in a positive way.